-From the entrance to Craters of the Moon National Monument, drive 0.8 miles W on US-20 to the [higher] second pullout on the L/S side of the highway (6,000 feet).
-From the parking pullout, cross to the N side of the highway and bash your way up a steep hillside of thick sagebrush and prickly bushes to the summit area (East Summit).
-The East Summit is a mix of scrub and open areas of lava gravel/talus.
-There was no summit cairn, so I built one.
+From the entrance to Craters of the Moon National Monument, drive 0.8 miles west on US-20 to the [higher] second pullout on the left/south side of the highway (6,000 feet).
+From the parking pullout, cross to the north side of the highway and bash your way up a steep hillside of thick sagebrush and prickly bushes to the summit area (east summit).
+The east summit is a mix of scrub and open areas of lava gravel/talus.
+There was no summit cairn so I built one.

-The West Summit is completely bare and is a hump of lava gravel.
-The USGS topo map contours make the West Summit appear to be much higher than the [measured] East Summit, but it’s not.
-The traverse from the East Summit to the West Summit is not fun.
+The west summit is completely bare and is a hump of lava gravel.
+The USGS topo map contours make the west summit appear to be much higher than the measured east summit, but it’s not.
+The traverse from the east summit to the west summit is not fun.
 The terrain is thick with sagebrush and prickly brush.
-You must drop 45 vertical feet to a minor saddle then climb 30 vertical feet to reach the West Summit.
-From the West Summit of Grassy Cone, descend S down the steep face to reach US-20.
-The brush/sage here isn’t as bad as on the [steeper] Southeast Face Route, but it’s still unpleasant.
-Once you reach the highway, walk E about 0.2 miles to the parking pullout and your vehicle.
+You must drop 45 vertical feet to a minor saddle then climb 30 vertical feet to reach the west summit.
+From the west summit, descend S down the steep face to reach US-20.
+The brush/sage here isn’t as bad as on the steeper southeast face but it’s still unpleasant.
+Once you reach the highway, walk east about 0.2 miles to the parking pullout and your vehicle.

 Sunset Cone (6,410 feet)—Peak #2:

-From the entrance to Craters of the Moon National Monument, drive 0.8 miles E on US-20 to a large, paved pullout on the R/S side of the highway (5,845 feet).
-Walk W on US-20 to a gated side road on the N side of the highway.
-Wilderness permit in pocket, walk briefly up this road to reach the base of the Southeast Face.
-Leave the road and bushwhack W up through thick sagebrush and prickly brush to reach the antenna-clad summit.
-From the summit, descend the face SE to find Sunset BM.
+From the entrance to Craters of the Moon National Monument, drive 0.8 miles east on US-20 to a large, paved pullout on the right/south side of the highway (5,845 feet).
+Walk west on US-20 to a gated side road on the north side of the highway.
+Wilderness permit in pocket, walk briefly up this road to reach the base of the southeast face.
+Leave the road and bushwhack west up through thick sagebrush and prickly brush to reach the antenna-clad summit.
+From the summit, descend the face southeast to find Sunset Benchmark.

-It is just above a gravel access road that cuts across the lower section of the Southeast Face.
+It is just above a gravel access road that cuts across the lower section of the southeast face.
 It is marked with a metal post (witness marker) that is visible if you look for it.
-The actual BM (2 of them) is hidden nearby on the ground in the sagebrush, encased in concrete.
-After visiting the BM, continue SE through more sagebrush/bushes to reach the gravel access road.
-Follow the road NE back to the main access road.
-Return to US-20 and walk E for 0.2 miles on the highway to the parking pullout.
+The actual benchmark (there are two of them) is hidden nearby on the ground in the sagebrush, encased in concrete.
+After visiting the benchmark, continue southeast through more sagebrush/bushes to reach the gravel access road.
+Follow the road northeast back to the main access road.
+Return to US-20 and walk east for 0.2 miles on the highway to the parking pullout.

 Inferno Cone (6,181 feet)—Peak #3:

-Drive up the Craters of the Moon NM Loop Road to the parking pullout for the Inferno Cone “trail.”
+Drive up the Craters of the Moon National Monument Loop Road to the parking pullout for the Inferno Cone “trail.”
 The elevation here is 6,040 feet.
 From the parking area, follow a well-beaten footpath in the gravel/cinders up to the summit area.
 Return to the parking area.

 Big Craters (6,295 feet)—Peak #4:

-From the parking area, cross to the W side of Loop Road and scramble W straight up a slope of sagebrush and scrub.
+From the parking area, cross to the west side of Loop Road and scramble west straight up a slope of sagebrush and scrub.
 When you reach the top of the hill, you emerge on the East Rim of the largest crater.
 The high point of Big Craters is on this rim.
-This rim is a narrow, gravelly ridge, so watch your footing and don’t get too close to the edge.
+The rim is a narrow, gravelly ridge, so watch your footing and don’t get too close to the edge.
 The views down into the craters are amazing.
-Big Craters comprises a total of 3 craters, the Southeast Crater being the largest and deepest and the Northwest Crater being the smallest and shallowest.
+Big Craters comprises a total of three craters, the southeast crater being the largest and deepest and the northwest crater being the smallest and shallowest.

-From the high point on the East Rim of the Southeast Crater, follow the rim of the crater N then NW then W to reach the North Crater Trail on the west side of all three of the Big Craters.
-The final section of rim is a cat walk between the Southeast Crater and the Center Crater.
+From the high point on the east rim of the Southeast Crater, follow the rim of the crater north then northwest then west to reach the North Crater Trail on the west side of all three of the Big Craters.
+The final section of rim is a cat walk between the southeast crater and the center crater.
 Watch your footing here as the terrain is crumbly lava rock/gravel.
-Follow the North Crater Trail NW down to the connecting saddle with Silent Cone.
+Follow the North Crater Trail northwest down to the connecting saddle with Silent Cone.

 Silent Cone (6,070 feet)—Peak #5:

-From the connecting saddle with Big Craters (the North Crater Trail crosses this saddle), bushwhack SW up a gully through dense vegetation and some downed timber to reach the Northeast Face.
+From the connecting saddle with Big Craters (the North Crater Trail crosses this saddle), bushwhack southwest up a gully through dense vegetation and some downed timber to reach the northeast face.
 Scramble up the scrub on the face to reach the semi-open summit area of Silent Cone.
 The summit is a ridge crest with some scattered pines.
 Return back to the connecting saddle.

 North Crater (6,244 feet)—Peak #6:

 From the 6,070-foot connecting saddle, briefly follow the North Crater Trail northward.
-Leave the trail to skirt around the Northwest Shoulder of Big Craters to reach the base of the Southwest Face of North Crater.
-Scramble up very loose lava gravel to reach the more stable terrain of the Southwest Ridge.
-Cruise up the easy Southwest Ridge on lava gravel to reach the rocky summit of North Crater.
-From the summit, descend E on gravel then grass/scrub then blocks of lava to reach the gentle gravel saddle at the base of the Northwest Ridge of Paisley Cone.
+Leave the trail to skirt around the northwest shoulder of Big Craters to reach the base of the southwest face of North Crater.
+Scramble up very loose lava gravel to reach the more stable terrain of the southwest ridge.
+Cruise up the easy southwest ridge on lava gravel to reach the rocky summit of North Crater.
+From the summit, descend east on gravel then grass/scrub then blocks of lava to reach the gentle gravel saddle at the base of the northwest ridge of Paisley Cone.

 Paisley Cone (6,107 feet)—Peak #7:

-From the gravelly saddle at the base of the Northwest Ridge, scramble up loose lava gravel then scrub/grass to reach the ridge.
+From the gravelly saddle at the base of the northwest ridge, scramble up loose lava gravel then scrub/grass to reach the ridge.
 Follow the ridge on scrub/grass to the narrow, rocky outcrop that is the summit of Paisley Cone.
-From the summit, descend the crumbly, rocky South Ridge to a gravel slope lower down.
-Follow a footpath on the gravel slope leading SW to intercept the Loop Road.
+From the summit, descend the crumbly, rocky south ridge to a gravel slope lower down.
+Follow a footpath on the gravel slope leading southwest to intercept the Loop Road.
 Hike up the Loop road a short distance to reach the Inferno Cone trailhead parking area.
-The exposure on the R/W side of this ridge is serious, so be careful.
+The exposure on the right/west side of this ridge is serious, so be careful.

 Broken Top (6,058 feet)—Peak #8:

-Drive up the Craters of the Moon NM Loop Road to signed turnoff for the Tree Molds Trail.
-Drive 0.6 miles S on this road to a nicely-shaded picnic area on the L/E side of the road just before the road reaches a sharp right bend.
+Drive up the Craters of the Moon National Monument Loop Road to signed turnoff for the Tree Molds Trail.
+Drive 0.6 miles south on this road to a nicely-shaded picnic area on the left/east side of the road just before the road reaches a sharp right bend.
 Park in a pullout here (5,850 feet).
 This is a short-cut route to quickly reach the Broken Top Loop Trail.
 Alternatively, you can drive farther along the road to reach the official trailhead for the Broken Top Loop Trail and hike up from there.

-From the picnic pullout, bushwhack S up through dense forest to quickly intercept the Broken Top Loop Trail.
+From the picnic pullout, bushwhack south up through dense forest to quickly intercept the Broken Top Loop Trail.
 You will find the remnants of an old trail to help you with this short bushwhack through the forest and brush.
-Cross the Broken Top Loop Trail and bushwhack S up through thick sage and prickly brush to reach the rocky open summit of Broken Top.
+Cross the Broken Top Loop Trail and bushwhack south up through thick sage and prickly brush to reach the rocky open summit of Broken Top.
 From the trail crossing, it’s only about 100 vertical feet to the summit.
-From the summit, descend the open, easy South Face on lava scree and gravel.
-You will quickly reach the Buffalo Caves at the base of the South Face.
+From the summit, descend the open, easy south face on lava scree and gravel.
+You will quickly reach the Buffalo Caves at the base of the south face.